 In one instance, after F.V. displayed her birth certificate at a social security office, the employee referred to her as a “tranny,” and someone who overheard the comment called her a “faggot.”
 Martin was similarly forced to argue with a DMV employee that she was a woman, despite what gender was listed on her birth certificate.

-In its opinion, U.S. Magistrate Judge Candy Dale wrote that the state must allow transgender people to amend their birth certificates if they request it.
+Writing for the court, U.S. Magistrate Judge Candy Dale said that the state must allow transgender people to amend their birth certificates if they request it.

 “Plaintiffs have sufficiently demonstrated that they have suffered irreparable injury and harm that cannot be remedied by ordinary remedies at law — and by Defendants’ acknowledgment, [the Idaho Department of Health and Welfare] cannot proceed to create a new rule to remedy the harm without a court order,” Dale wrote.